 If we look at the initial phase of your attack, all you need to focus on is neural strength.
-If you watch a power meter file from your most powerful attempts, you are very likely above 1000Watts or even higher.
+If you watch a power meter file from your most aggressive attempts, you are likely above 1000 watts or even higher.

-One of the challenges is to secure that all the time spend in the weight lifting gym can be converted to better performance on the bike.
-Since road cyclists and mountain bike riders are mostly interested in neural adaptations, choice of exercises should also be very specific.
+One of the challenges is to secure that athletes can convert all the time spent in the weight lifting gym to better performance on the bike.
+In addition, since road cyclists and mountain bike riders are primarily interested in neural adaptations, the choice of exercises should also be particular.

-So even if you make a 50% gain in your 1 repetition maximum (1RM) squat, you shouldn’t be disappointed if you don’t pedal 50% higher power outputs during sprints.
+So even if you make a 50% gain in your one-repetition maximum (1RM) squat, you shouldn’t be disappointed if you don’t pedal 50% higher power outputs during sprints.
 As I said previously, there is only a limited transfer between exercises.

 How to improve your explosiveness with power sprints

-From a very low speed (0 to 5 km/hr) make an explosive acceleration for about 10 seconds.
+From a slow speed (0 to 5 km/hr), make an explosive acceleration for about 10 seconds.
 Use gear ratio 53 / 14-17 teeth.
-You can do both seated and standing sprints.
-Full recovery (at least 5 min) before the next power sprint.
+You can make seated and standing sprints – full recovery (at least 5 min) before the next power sprint.

 Please note that this little exercise doesn’t cover all aspects of race-winning moves.
-So you still have to pay attention to anaerobic endurance, VO2 max, threshold power etc.
+So you still have to pay attention to anaerobic endurance, VO2 max, threshold power, etc.